What do pioneers do?

 Use the details below to connect with your network.
 We currently have three up and running, and we are growing our regional networks to cover all of England.
 If you’re involved in pioneering and would like to be a part of this please do get in touch.

-The next pioneer panel dates are the 12th of February, the 7th of May, and the 4th of June.
-More dates for the autumn coming soon.
+The next pioneer panel dates are the 5th of March (Woking), 7th of May (Hoddesdon) and 18th of June (Woking).

 For more on pioneering, get in touch with our pioneer development adviser, Rev'd Ed Olsworth-Peter on 02078981398 or 07469855260.

 “This is a ‘can do’ book, best put into the hands of people who sense a desire to respond to the call of God to reimagine things, but don’t quite know the steps to realise it.
 It is deeply practical, deeply hopeful, and deeply involving.”
 Archbishop Justin Welby